ecgu/ecgu.github.io/_projects/anth2b_spring2026.md

 ##### Week 4

 - Note: I will swap with TA Amaan's section on Friday for this week.
 I will teach Amaan's usual section on Friday, and Amaan will stand in for me on Wednesday.
 We will go back to normal times next week.
+We went over Homework 1.

+##### Week 5

+- We had a Kahoot quiz for Midterm 1.

+##### Week 6

+- We had no section because the Midterm was this week.

+##### Week 7

+- We briefly reviewed questions from Midterm 1.

+##### Week 8

+- We had a Jeapordy game in preperation for the Finals, see the slides here for review <a href="/assets/pdf/gu_eric_anth2b_ta_week8_jeapardy.pdf" download="gu_eric_anth2b_ta_week8_jeapardy.pdf">here</a>.
+Congrats to KSL for winning!

 #### On Scantrons